List of Mrs. Brown's Boys characters: Trevor Brown

 Trevor also appears in All Round to Mrs Brown's where he along with Father Damien, hosts a segment called "Thought for the Day".
 In the second episode of Series 4, Trevor announced to Agnes that he wasn't returning to the missions after seeing what the world was like now and stated that if God had wanted him to stay, he would have given him a sign.
 Near the end of the episode, Trevor's faith was restored when he woke up and noticed "blood" markings on the palms of his hands, which he took as a sign from God.
 Unbeknownst to Trevor, Agnes had painted the markings on with red paint given to her by Betty.

+Trevor is actually the kindest character in the show but was rude to Buster, Father Damien, Dermot and Mark in the 2022 New Year Special and later apologises calmly for his behaviour in the episode.
+Up to date, that was the only time that he was rude on the show.
+In the 2019 Christmas Special, Agnes refers to Trevor, as he is her youngest child, as "her baby" as he wanted to save the world by loving it.

 Trevor is portrayed by Paddy Houlihan (who plays Dermot in the BBC series) in the original series and O'Carroll's real-life ex-son-in-law, Martin Delany, and was the real-life husband of Fiona O'Carroll (Maria Brown) in the BBC series, they broke up in December 2021.
 Martin is also one of the producers of the series, working for O'Carroll's own production company BOC-PIX.

-Delany is from Australia and his voice is not a typical Irish accent.